End User Authorization Contact Support Page for FedLine® EUACs

-Information available on the EUAC Support Page includes:
+Information covered on the EUAC Support Page includes:

-Note: If you are a FedLine Direct® or FedLine Command® EUAC, you can find information on the FedLine® Solutions Forms page.
+Note: If you are a FedLine Command® or FedLine Direct® EUAC, you can find FedLine Command and FedLine Direct forms on the FedLine Solutions Forms page.

 Failure to appropriately manage your organization's Subscribers could result in monetary loss and other negative consequences for your organization and may constitute a violation of your organization's electronic access agreement and/or security and control procedures agreement with the Federal Reserve Banks, as indicated in Operating Circular 5.

 Alternate EUAC Responsibilities

 An Alternate EUAC must be identified on the EUAC form (PDF) for all EUAC requests.
 The Alternate EUAC identified on the EUAC form is responsible for:

 - Receiving the credential components for the EUAC indicated in Section 3.1 of the EUAC form

 - Distributing tokens or credential information to the EUAC indicated in Section 3.1

 - May receive email notifications when changes are made to the EUAC profile indicated in Section 3.1 of the EUAC form.

 - Must be an existing EUAC and the Alternate EUAC’s profile information must match the information on file with the Federal Reserve Banks.
 Section 3.3 cannot be used to make changes to the Alternate EUAC’s profile.
 An EUAC form is required to make EUAC profile changes, with the changes being indicated in section 3.1.